Obesliscoides cuniculi

 cuniculi multistriatus

-penetrating the mucosa of the stomach.
-Within 24 h., the larva exsheates in
+become infective by penetrating the mucosa of the stomach.
+Within 24 hours,

-the stomach and will develop into a mature adult.
-The adult parasites are pink and have no
+into a mature adult.
+Adult parasites are pink and lack a

 buccal capsule.
-They are located in the mucus layer of the stomach.
-The males
+These organisms are found in the mucus layer of the stomach.

-pointed tail and the vulva is in the caudal part of the body.
-Shedding of
+in the caudal part of the body.
+The process of oviposition, or egg-laying,

-eggs starts 16 to 20 days after the infection and continues for 61 - 118 days.
+typically begins 16 to 20 days after infection and continues for a period of

 Obeliscoides